jasonamedina/AVS-Scenario-2/README.md

 Regardless these two options will remove the problem of routes getting dropped.
 Please let me know if you’re using Cisco and I can send you help configs I’ve used in my labs in the past.

  ![image](https://user-images.githubusercontent.com/97964083/213533269-82efec30-1efb-495a-9821-2392e93d65b4.png)

-**Steps 15-18 only apply if you currently have AVS and looking to migrate to Scenario 2. **

-15. Delete the Global Reach connection from AVS to on-premise.
-This can be deleted in the AVS Portal.
-16. Delete your ExpressRoute connection for AVS on the Network Gateway that lives in the Hub vNET
-17. Create a new ExpressRoute connection for AVS to the Network Gateway on the AVS Transit vNET
-18. Test connectivity to AVS from On-Premise and Azure vNET subnets with a native Azure VM.